How to Prevent Dark Circles Under Your Eyes

 Dark circles can be due to any of the following reasons –

-Age is another reason for dark circle formations.
-As we become old, the skin loses its elasticity and strength.
-Due to this, the skin can easily break.
-The blood vessels underneath the skin can also get ruptured.
-The rupture of blood vessels can cause a bluish-black patch under the eyes.
+2. Age is another reason for dark circles.
+As we become old, the skin loses its elasticity, strength and becomes more transparent.
+This can lead to skin damage and the blood vessels underneath the skin may be injured causing a bluish-black patch under the eyes.

-Constant Stress can wear down your body and make your eyes look fatigued.
-Stress is one of the factors that can cause the appearance of dark circles.
+4. Constant stress can wear down your body and make your eyes look fatigued and lead to the appearance of dark circles.

 Things that You Can Do to Prevent the Formation of Dark Circles